LavaMoat/LavaMoat/packages/scorchwrap/README.md

 open dist/index.html in the browser and look at the console

 ## Testing TODO

+https://github.com/webpack/webpack/tree/main/examples contains potentially all unique things webpack supports.
+We should pick examples to cover from there.

 List of what to cover ordered by priority